Emergency Medical Retrieval Service: History

 2004: The EMRS was formed in 2004 when NHS Argyll and Clyde approved a 12-month trial which involved 11 consultants in emergency or intensive care medicine.
 The EMRS was initially based at Glasgow City Heliport and operated only in the Argyll and Clyde area.
 During the first 12 months the EMRS attended 3 patients a month.

 2007: In 2007, the service was extended to cover three rural general hospitals and 13 community hospitals as part of an 18-month trial funded with £1.59 million.
 The success of the service saw its operating zone expanded throughout the west coast of Scotland and the EMRS now operates from Stranraer in the south to Stornoway in the north.
-An independent service evaluation demonstrated value for money and lifesaving benefits of critical care retrieval.2010: In March 2010, the Scottish Government acknowledged that due to its continuing success, the service would be further enhanced by the addition of a second team, operational from October 2010.
+An independent service evaluation demonstrated value for money and lifesaving benefits of critical care retrieval.

+2010: In March 2010, the Scottish Government acknowledged that due to its continuing success, the service would be further enhanced by the addition of a second team, operational from October 2010.
 The second team increased the number of participating consultants and doctors from eight to fifteen.

 In 2010, around 90% of EMRS activity involved secondary retrieval.
 Annual running costs were now in the region of £2M.
 In 2011, annual activity was estimated to be 324 transfers each year with around 60% of these by rotary wing and 35% by fixed-wing aircraft.

 2014: In June 2014, EMRS teams began to routinely carry a stock of O negative blood to allow transfusion earlier when responding to emergencies.
 During the period of the 2014 Commonwealth Games a third team of medics was available.
 As of December 2014, the staff of the service had expanded to include 27 part-time consultants and had completed more than 3,000 retrievals.

 2015: In September 2015, the EMRS announced their move to a new purpose-built base, located at Glasgow Airport.

+2019: A second EMRS base opened in Aberdeen, predominantly covering the North of Scotland.

-Resources
+Transport Resources

-As the retrieval service doesn't have any vehicles to transport patients.
-They are supported by land ambulances, aircraft from the Scottish Ambulance Service's Air Ambulance Division, the Scottish Charity Air Ambulance and the helicopters of the UK Coastguard.
+The EMRS is supported by land ambulances, aircraft from the Scottish Ambulance Service's Air Ambulance Division, the Scottish Charity Air Ambulance and the helicopters of the UK Coastguard.

-EMRS North team (based 100 miles South of the northern tip of mainland Scotland) is on base between 0800 and 1800, and EMRS West (in Glasgow) between 0700 and 2300 for immediate deployment, outside these hours they’re on-call and will take longer to deploy.
+Personnel

+EMRS Teams are composed of Retrieval Practitioners (Advanced or Specialist) and one or more doctors.
+Retrieval Practitioners come from a nursing or paramedic background and receive additional training in retrieval medicine.
+There are 47 part-time consultants who work with EMRS and a smaller number of registrar or clinical fellow grade doctors.

+During staffing pressures in the early COVID-19 pandemic, the service occasionally deployed a Registrar with a Retrieval Practitioner as an operational team.

 Equipment

-Collaboration with the Scottish National Blood Transfusion Service (SNBTS) allows the EMRS to have O-negative blood immediately available to take on all missions.
+Collaboration with the Scottish National Blood Transfusion Service (SNBTS) allows the EMRS teams to have O-negative blood immediately available to take on all missions.
 The EMRS have developed a bespoke app to make their standard operating procedures available to clinicians.
+The team also carry equipment to facilitate the provision of anaesthesia and surgical interventions.